ajayKomirishetty/ReactUsingAxios/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses Axios to Asynchronously call API's and render data.

+I have created one more rails (API only) Project and have exposed required API's for this react application to consume

  ## Available Scripts

 In the project directory, you can run: